 Yale has an interdepartmental CBB PhD program.
-The advantage of an interdepartmental program is that CBB students complete the CBB curriculum, and then can do their dissertation research in the laboratory of a faculty member in any relevant department at Yale, which might be a biological science department, computer science, statistics, applied math, etc. (They do not have to satisfy the PhD requirements of their research advisor’s department).
+The advantage of an interdepartmental program is that CBB students complete the CBB curriculum while being able to do their dissertation research in the laboratory of a faculty member in any relevant department at Yale (which might be a biological science department, computer science, statistics, applied math, etc.).
+They do not have to satisfy the PhD requirements of their research adviser’s department.

 We welcome your interest in Yale’s CBB program.